AI Workflows

 Ollama can run on consumer-grade laptops with 8GB of RAM, but performs best with dedicated NVIDIA or AMD GPUs.
 For larger models requiring substantial GPU memory, you may need high-end hardware or cloud GPU instances to get smooth performance.

-How does Ollama compare to cloud AI services like ChatGPT?
+How does Ollama compare to ChatGPT?

 Ollama runs entirely on your local machine, providing complete data privacy and no ongoing costs, while cloud services require internet connectivity and charge per use.
 However, cloud services typically offer more powerful models and don't require local hardware setup.